-Since Pearson College UWC is an international school, the PCAA brings together people from around the world to create solutions and insights to issues on the global scale.
-It’s been great connecting with all those folks, and I’m happy to be working as one of eight directors of the PCAA helping over 4000 alumni.
+Since Pearson College UWC is an international school, I work with people from around the world to create solutions to issues on a global scale.
+It’s been great connecting with new friends, and I’m happy to be working as one of eight directors of the PCAA, helping over 4000 alumni.

-I can’t predict the future, and I can’t possibly know where I’ll end up down the line, but for now I’m happy working towards becoming a better communicator for both myself and those who’s voices need to be amplified, whether that’s online or in person.
+I can’t predict the future, and I can’t possibly know where I’ll end up down the line, but for now, I’m happy working towards becoming a better communicator for both myself and those whose voices need to be amplified, whether that’s online or in person.

 Cheers, and thanks!